lpportorino/jettison_image_base/README.md

 The repository includes a GitHub Actions workflow that:

-1. Builds images for both AMD64 and ARM64 architectures on native runners
+1. Builds images for both AMD64 and ARM64 architectures using buildx on AMD64 runner
+2. Uses QEMU emulation for ARM64 builds (acceptable for small Go apps)
-2. Runs tests to verify:
+3. Runs tests on AMD64 image to verify:
    - Container starts successfully
    - archer user is active
    - Tools are on PATH and executable
    - Ubuntu 22.04 is installed
-3. Pushes architecture-specific tags
-4. Creates multi-arch manifests
+4. Automatically creates and pushes multi-arch manifest

+**Note**: ARM64 builds use QEMU emulation since GitHub Actions doesn't provide ARM64 runners for private repositories.
+Build time for ARM64 is slightly longer but acceptable for these lightweight Go tools.

 ### Available Tags